 The curriculum is designed to provide a strong foundation for students who intend to transfer to a four-year program and for those seeking hands-on experience as writers and communicators.
 The courses also satisfy several of KCC’s General Education requirements.

-The skills and theories taught in the journalism courses at KCC will help students as they pursue careers in any field that requires effective communication, from newspaper reporting and television news broadcasting to education and ministerial work.
+The skills and theories taught in the journalism courses at KCC will help students as they pursue careers in any field that requires effective communication, from newspaper reporting and television news broadcasting to education and organizational leadership.

 Classes are designed for students who want to:

-- Increase knowledge of mass media and the mass communication process.
+- Increase knowledge of mass media and mass communication processes.

 - Expand awareness of how people participate in mass communication as consumers.